Easyrentalblmin/blmIN-guide/docs/ep-detail.rst

 Our property is designed to provide you with a comfortable and enjoyable stay.
 We offer a range of amenities to ensure you have everything you need during your visit.
 Here's what you can expect:

 **Bedrooms**
-We have [number of bedrooms] beautifully furnished bedrooms with comfortable beds and high-quality linens.
-You'll enjoy a peaceful night's sleep.
+We have two beautifully furnished bedrooms with comfortable beds and high-quality linens.
+You’ll enjoy a peaceful night’s sleep.

 **Bathrooms**
-[Number of bathrooms] bathrooms stocked with fresh towels, shampoo, conditioner, body wash, and a hairdryer.
+Two bathrooms stocked with fresh towels, shampoo, conditioner, body wash, and a hairdryer.
+Additional items for personal hygiene will be provided.

 **Kitchen**
 A fully equipped kitchen with modern appliances, cookware, and dinnerware.
-Whether you're a culinary enthusiast or prefer simple meals, you'll find everything you need.
+Whether you’re a culinary enthusiast or prefer simple meals, you’ll find everything you need.

 **Living Area**
 A cozy living area with comfortable seating, a flat-screen TV, and streaming services for your entertainment.